Skip to content

 Marlies von Quendelgrün | sustainable everyday life with wild herbs

-Wild herbs are multi-talented | simple, real and straight
+Wild herbs are multi-talented | simple, genuine and straightforward

-Hello, I'm Marlies.
+Hi, I'm Marlies.
 I'm passionate about wild herbs and incredibly happy to have made this my profession.

-Where do you come from?
+Where are you from?

 Have you always been interested in nature and herbs?